Resources for Parents, Families, Caregivers

 Healthy Kids (Medicaid)

-This Food Assistance Program helps people with low-income buy healthy food.
+people with a low-income buy healthy food.

 WIC is a federally funded nutrition program for Women, Infants, and Children.
 WIC provides the following at no cost: healthy foods, nutrition education and counseling, breastfeeding support, and referrals for health care.